AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48784-customer-segment-prices-cached-incorrectly.md

 <u>Expected results</u>:

-Product page shows the correct price for a specific customer group.
+Product page shows the correct price for specific customer groups.

 <u>Actual results</u>:

 * Guest users see the special logged-in user price.
-* The mini cart shows the correct price once the product has been added to it.
+* The mini cart shows the correct price once the product is added to it.

 ## Apply the patch